6 Steps for Surviving on Employment Insurance (EI)Jun 09, 2021

 - The Canada Recovery Benefit (CRB), for the self-employed who are not eligible for EI and cannot resume work, will provide $1,000 per 2-week period for up to 42 weeks.

 - The Canada Recovery Sickness Benefit (CRSB) will provide $500 per week for up to four weeks for workers who are sick and must self-isolate for reasons related to COVID-19.

-Please note: these new changes to EI and the recovery benefits are temporary and are set to expire in late September 2021.
+Please note: these new changes to EI and the recovery benefits are temporary and are set to expire October 23rd, 2021.

 3. Create your unemployment budget and cut back wherever you can.